wootfish/eli.sohl.com/drafts/wangs-attack-2.md

         return word & self.mask_inv
 ```

-Also: when a state is subject to multiple constraints of the same type (e.g.
+Another idea: when a state is subject to multiple constraints of the same type
-zero constraints on several indices), we might as well enforce those constraints
+(e.g. zero constraints on several indices), we might as well enforce those
-simultaneously.
-Let's implement this by making `__init__` accept a variable
+constraints simultaneously.
+Let's implement this by making `__init__` accept a
-number of indices, not just one.
+variable number of indices, not just one.

-While we're at it, we'll want our other constraint types to support that same
+We'll want our other constraint types to support that same pattern, so while
-pattern, so let's pull that logic out into a superclass and subclass it:
+we're at it let's pull that logic out into a superclass and subclass it.

 ```python
 class Constraint: